What is the contest?

 Art is a universal language for us to share our voices, tell our stories, and act as a medium for change.
 Here at ARTE, we aim to emphasize the power of art and invite you to do the same.

-Please see the page below for examples of art pieces ARTE's Junior Board, who created and organized this contest, find relevant and inspirational.
+Whichever avenue you choose, we are very excited to see your work!
+(Please see the page below for examples of art pieces ARTE's Junior Board, who created and organized this contest, find relevant and inspirational.)

 Who can submit art?